-Add the coconut sugar, and stir it around until it is completely melted.
+Add the coconut sugar (add more in 1/2 tablespoons to adjust if you prefer a sweeter version), and stir it around until it is completely melted.
 Continue frying for about 1 minute more.

 Taste the curry.
 It should be a little sweet, little spicy, and a little salty.
 Green curry paste usually has salt added, so avoid adding salt until you taste it.